Rabbi Haskel Lookstein Congregation Kehilath Jeshurun:

 “What is so exciting about the work that Uri L’Tzedek is doing is that it is propelled by a love of Judaism and tradition.
 It is not a rebellion against Torah or mitzvot, but it is a commentary and a critical interpretation which any observant and committed Jew needs to follow closely if they want to be true to what we as Jews stand for.
 I wish them well in continuing to inspire us how to apply halacha in a meaningful way to today’s most pressing issues.”

-Ruth W. Messinger, President of the American Jewish World Service:
+Ruth W. Messinger, Global Ambassador of the American Jewish World Service:

 “In the 21st century, the entire Jewish community must engage as global citizens to defend the most vulnerable – both overseas and in our own communities.
 Uri L’Tzedek is challenging and inspiring the Orthodox community to learn, develop leaders and effect change on the most pressing moral issues of our time.